 Like weddings, popping the question means a destination

 In this June 18, 2016 photo provided by No Taste Like Home, Rachel Linkous, with Christopher Rannefors, both 25, of Lexington, Ky., shows off the engagement ring after he proposed in June while the two foraged for wild mushrooms, flowers and herbs near Asheville, N.C.
-With the popularity of destination weddings has come a surge in destination ... (more)
+With the popularity of destination weddings has come a surge in destination marriage proposals. less In this June 18, 2016 photo provided by No Taste Like Home, Rachel Linkous, with Christopher Rannefors, both 25, of Lexington, Ky., shows off the engagement ring after he proposed in June while the two foraged ... more NEW YORK - It's courtin' time and that still means going down on one knee for many proposers of marriage.

 Add your comments below